 Potential Unleashed Consulting is comprised of top-tier professionals dedicated to your success

-Experienced Diversity, Equity and Inclusion Consultant with a demonstrated history of working with Leadership teams in Fortune 50 Companies, government organizations, higher education and K-12 Systems.
+Experienced Diversity, Equity, Inclusion, and Access Consultant with a demonstrated history of working with Leadership teams in Fortune 50 Companies, government organizations, higher education and K-12 Systems.

 Noah Prince is a highly sought Diversity, Equity and Inclusion facilitator and consultant that specializes in supporting “insiders” in different organizations think about culture and take steps towards being allies and champions for inclusion.

-Jennifer has brought her expertise in diversity and inclusion to institutions of higher education and healthcare around the country for over 15 years.
+Jennifer has brought her expertise in diversity, equity, inclusion, and access to institutions of higher education and healthcare around the country for over 15 years.

 Her insight and engineering of strategic initiatives has been incorporated at liberal arts colleges such as Bard College, Claremont McKenna College and McDaniel College, as well as Baltimore’s esteemed Greater Baltimore Medical Center (GBMC) and Broadmead retirement community.